piotrrus/angular-forms/README.md

 ## Error field messages
 All form field messages used in app has been moved to one error-msg.service.
 When we have to change any message, we don't have to change it in every place of our app.
-Now it's easy to control that.
+Now it's easy to control all messages.

 ## Forms
 - Move your forms to separate class.